2019 Washington Archive

 • Seal eviction records and prevent them from being used in the rental application process.

-Tenant race estimates are calculated using a Bayesian prediction model developed by Kosuke Imai and Kabir Khanna using the surname and geolocation of the tenant.
-These imputed estimates produce some possible uncertainty.
-However, we compared our estimates to actual intake data from the King County Bar Housing Justice Project (HJP) and find our rates are within a few percentage points.
+Tenant race estimates were calculated using a Bayesian prediction model developed by Kosuke Imai and Kabir Khanna using the surname and geolocation of the tenant.
+These imputed estimates produce some uncertainty; our estimates were validated against actual intake data from the King County Bar Housing Justice Project (HJP) and agreed within a few percentage points.

-All other data - including renting population, median household income, median rent, rent burden, and poverty rate - originates from the 5-Year American Community Surveys (ACS) conducted by the US Census Bureau.
-This map displays the five-year estimates ending in the selected year (i.e. 2013-2017 estimates are used for the 2017 display).
-These estimates are not available for all years; 2006-2010 estimates are used for selections before 2010, while 2013-2017 estimates are used when 2018 is selected.
+All other data — including renting population, median household income, median rent, rent burden, and poverty rate — originated from the 5-Year American Community Survey (ACS) conducted by the US Census Bureau.
+The map displayed the five-year estimates ending in the selected year (e.g., 2013–2017 for the 2017 display).
+2006–2010 estimates were used for selections before 2010; 2013–2017 estimates were used for 2018.

-Eviction rate and relative risk estimates for the given race are calculated using the estimated number of renting households recorded in the ACS.
-If less than 100 renting households are recorded within any given census geography, or if the margin of error for the estimated population of renting households is larger than the estimate itself, these estimates are labeled as "no. Eviction rate represents the number of evictions within a given census geography divided by the estimated number of renting households.
-For any given race, the relative risk of eviction is based on the rate of evictions among renting households within each census geography divided by the rate of evictions across the entire study area.
+Eviction rate and relative-risk estimates for a given race were calculated using the estimated number of renting households recorded in the ACS.
+If fewer than 100 renting households were recorded within any given census geography, or if the margin of error for that estimate was larger than the estimate itself, these values were labeled "N/A." Eviction rate = number of evictions within a census geography divided by the estimated number of renting households.
+Relative risk of eviction for a given race = the rate of evictions among renting households within each census geography divided by the rate of evictions across the entire study area.

 Acknowledgments

-This interactive map interface was created by Alex Ramiller with app development and web hosting support by Ott Toomet.
-Data development and feedback was provided by Tim Thomas, Ian Kennedy, and Jose Hernandez.
-The Evictions Study would not be possible without the generous support from Bill Howe and the Cascadia Urban Analytic Cooperative, the University of Washington eScience Institute, the University of Washington Center for Studies in Demography and Ecology, The University of California at Berkeley Center for Community Innovation and the Urban Displacement Project, Enterprise Community Partners, The King and Snohomish County Bar Association Housing Justice Project, The Washington State Office of Civil Legal Aid, The Law Advocates of Whatcom County, John Stovall, The Public Justice Center in Baltimore, The Baltimore City Sheriff's Department, Professor Malcom Drewery at Coppin State University, Professor Meredith Greif at Johns Hopkins University, and Linda Morris at the ACLU.
-This application was built using Shiny and Leaflet.
+The interactive map interface was created by Alex Ramiller, with app development and web-hosting support by Ott Toomet.
+Data development and feedback were provided by Tim Thomas, Ian Kennedy, and Jose Hernandez.
+The Evictions Study would not have been possible without the generous support of Bill Howe and the Cascadia Urban Analytic Cooperative, the University of Washington eScience Institute, the University of Washington Center for Studies in Demography and Ecology, the UC Berkeley Center for Community Innovation and the Urban Displacement Project, Enterprise Community Partners, the King and Snohomish County Bar Association Housing Justice Project, the Washington State Office of Civil Legal Aid, the Law Advocates of Whatcom County, John Stovall, the Public Justice Center in Baltimore, the Baltimore City Sheriff's Department, Professor Malcom Drewery at Coppin State University, Professor Meredith Greif at Johns Hopkins University, and Linda Morris at the ACLU.